mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 #### 7:44

 Dōgen Zen Master says giving is not to covet.
 This is the meaning of the practice of giving: not to covet.
-More or less, we are very covetous – not only to money, not only to the material, but to psychological or mental situations, whatever they are, we are very covetous.
+More or less, we are very covetous – not only toward money, not only toward the material, but to psychological or mental situations, whatever they are, we are very covetous.
 To be covetous means to try to take something in your hand always; always trying to get more.
 Not giving something to others, but trying to get something from others.
 This is covetousness.

 This is very common, very common in the human world.
 That’s why we always fight each-other.
 Arguments, disputes, and finally, we fight.
 Finally we separate, and... what is the term I always use... *[he struggles for the term]* divorce. *[Laughter.]* It very often happens in this world.